- What is Business Aviation?

 - March 26, 2012

 Some companies need to move an aircraft to a foreign subsidiary or grow weary of dealing with the US regulatory and tax issues and may want to examine the option of moving their aircraft "off-shore".
 While this may sound appealing, the issues are complicated and varied.
-This subject was addressed in a presentation (734 KB, PDF) at the 2011 NBAA Tax, Regulatory & Risk Management Conference, and a new article addressing insurance considerations now is available.
+This subject was addressed in a presentation (734 KB, PDF), and a new article addressing insurance considerations now is available.
 Authored by NBAA’s Aviation Insurance Committee Member, Christa Hinckley, the article discusses policy and risk management considerations aircraft owners must be aware of before moving an aircraft to a new Registry.
 Review the article (33 KB, PDF).

 - Aircraft Purchase Market Can Be Challenging, But Not Impossible